Clarification:

 Family and consumer science education empowers individuals and families across the life span to manage the challenges of living and working in a diverse, global society.
 Our unique focus is on families, work and their interrelationships preparing students for their dual role of wage earner and family member.

-The course will focus on specific language and cultural behaviors, as well as introduce students to the grammar of ASL.
+The course will focus on specific language and cultural behaviors and introduce students to the grammar of ASL.

-Both expressive and receptive skills of students will be the focus of the course, with a major emphasis placed on expressive skills.
+Students' expressive and receptive skills will be the focus of the course, with a significant emphasis placed on expressive skills.

 Grade: 10 - 12

-This course continues the teaching of ASL, moving from signing concrete concepts to abstract concepts.
+This course continues ASL instruction, moving from concrete to abstract concepts.

-Additional vocabulary, grammar, and culture are covered to build on the core knowledge of the language.
+Additional vocabulary, grammar, and culture are covered to build on the language's core knowledge.

 Both expressive and receptive skills of students will be the focus of the course, with an equal emphasis.